slint-ui/slint/api/cpp/README.md

 ```

 Then you're ready to invoke CMake and you need to add `-DRust_CARGO_TARGET=<target name>` to the CMake command line.
-This ensures that the SixtyFPS library is built for the correct architecture.
+This ensures that the Slint library is built for the correct architecture.

 For example if you are building against an embedded Linux Yocto SDK targeting an ARM64 board, the following commands
 show how to compile: